inrhythm/statuspage/README.md

 # statuspage
-Applicati providing uptime information on a variety of IR's services and dependencies
+Applications providing uptime information on a variety of IR's services and dependencies

 # Steps to run locally
 ```